mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Surely you can make an exception for an urgent matter."

-"And I would surely be imprisoned for it."
+"And I would get a one-way ticket to the prison island for it."

 He huffed in frustration burying his face in his hand.
 "Pomri," he replied with pessimism.
 "Even if there is a law against interrupting the assembly, a magistrate would surely look the other way at sentencing."